 - Ease of use is essential as you really want to avoid spending time reading the documentation when you could be actively improving your app.

 - Third-party monitoring solutions and API monitoring are crucial to understanding what is slowing your website down.

 - Multiple testing locations is always a great feature.
 This will give you a better understanding of how your website performs for different locations around the world.
 If you want to learn more about how location affects user experience and website performance, read our blog post about latency.

 - Logs support is awesome if you have it.
 It will supercharge your performance monitoring by providing key intel that isn’t available otherwise.
 If you’re new to logs, we recommend going through our introductory log management guide.

-- Infrastructure monitoring features will give you the complete picture when it comes to performance.
+- Infrastructure monitoring tools will give you the complete picture when it comes to performance.

-Sematext has all the features that you need to monitor your front-end performance and more.
+Sematext Cloud has all the features that you need to monitor your frontend performance and more.
 Use the 14-day free trial to try it yourself!